-Today, Culture Commons and our research partner Centre for Cultural Value have launched 12 new policy recommendations, targeted at UK policymakers, to support the creative and cultural sector recover and rebuild in the wake of the Covid-19 pandemic.
+Today, Culture Commons and our research partner Centre for Cultural Value launched 12 new policy recommendations, targeted at UK policymakers, to support the creative and cultural sector recover and rebuild in the wake of the Covid-19 pandemic.

-It's been a pleasure to work with the Centre for Cultural Value on such a hugely important topic that has raised vital questions for the future of the creative and cultural sectors.
-We're excited to share our recommendations today, which we hope offer ways to rebuild in a more sustainable and equitable way going forward.
+It has been a pleasure to work with the Centre for Cultural Value on such a hugely important topic that has raised vital questions for the future of these sectors.
+We're excited to share our recommendations today, which we hope offer ways to rebuild in a more sustainable and equitable ways.

 You can read the full report below: